OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 Website: [https://github.com/urbanadventurer/WhatWeb](https://github.com/urbanadventurer/WhatWeb)

-Currently one of the best fingerprinting tools on the market.
-Included in a default [Kali Linux](https://www.kali.org/) build.
+WhatWeb is one of the best open source fingerprinting tools currently available on the market and is included in the default [Kali Linux](https://www.kali.org/) build.
 Language: Ruby Matches for fingerprinting are made with:

 - Text strings (case sensitive)
 - Regular expressions